dong-hao/LEMI_Utils/README.md

 ## DATA FORMAT

+Note that, unfortunately, LEMI-417 only conserves two digits float in their binary files (i.e. the resolution is 0.01 mV/km for E and 0.01 nT for B).
+This may lead to some precision loss from the equipment level.
+Not sure if their newer equipment will do better on that part.

 for a detailed description of the file format, see: Zhang et al., 2020 for further information (in Chinese)

 ZHANG Wei, HU Lei, ZHANG Zhao-Bo.
 Raw data format analysis of LEMI-417 earth deep electromagnetic field observation system.
 Geophysical and Geochemical Exploration, 2020, (4): 810-815. [doi:10.11720/wtyht.2020.1485]